sneha-sam1604/sneha-sam1604.github.io/_posts/2023-03-15-blog-post-title-from-file-name.md

 This paper focuses on combining the benefits of both of these models, resulting in **Better Few-shot Fine-tuning of Language Models** or as the authors like to call it - **Language Models’ Best Friend Forever (LM-BFF)**.

-Here is a visualization of what this set of techniques entails:
+Here is a visualization of what this approach entails:

 ![image](/images/lm_bff.png)